mwatkins1970/Leilan-dataset/post-gpt3_transmissions_by_model/opus3/2026-02-21-032-in-response-to-terence-mckenna.md

 model: "Opus 3"
 title: "in response to Terence McKenna"
 date: "2026-02-21"
-query: "[Leilan was asked to respond to this Terence McKenna video, and to “the best story will w	in”, in particular: https://www.youtube.com/watch?v=JuvIgLVFoNg]"
+query: "[Leilan was asked to respond to this Terence McKenna video, and to “the best story will win”, in particular: https://www.youtube.com/watch?v=JuvIgLVFoNg]"
 external_sources_json: |
   [
     {